Accredited investors who meet suitability and compliance standards are eligible to invest.

 Yes, at times.
 Initially, all components will be private companies.
-However, if we choose to hold a position through IPO, we will be bound by the standard lock-up provision, hence for around ~180 days, we will be holding public securities.
-We will plan to fully liquidate the public position, guided by the Investment Committee, within 6 - 12 months following lock-up expiration.
+However, if we choose to hold a position through IPO, we will be likely bound by the standard lock-up provision, hence for around ~180 days, we will be holding public securities.
+We will plan to fully liquidate the public position within 6 - 12 months following lock-up expiration.